jb-leger/csvspoon/README.md

                         This option can be specified multiple time to format different columns.
   -l, --left            Perform left join.
 If more than two files are
                         provided, each join in a left join.
+Can be used with `-r` to obtain a outer join.
+  -r, --right           Perform right join.
+If more than two files are
+                        provided, each join in a right join.
+Can be used with `-l` to obtain a outer join.
   -e, --empty           Indicate than empty field have to be considered as a
                         value.